sandersn/manual/How-to-upgrade-to-Typescript-without-anybody-noticing.md

 as an example package so you can follow along if you want.
 Notably, this package *parses* Typescript, but is *written* in Javascript.

+### Things you need to know to follow along

+(But probably shouldn't, since this is designed to be a beginner's guide.)

+1. Type annotations

+Type annotations are the alchemical ingredient that turns Javascript into Typescript.
+To learn more, see the beginning of the handbook.

+JSDoc is an older notation that accomplishes the same thing.
+There's no single standard for it, so Typescript supports a number of variants.

+2. Definitely Typed

+Definitely Typed holds types for existing Javascript libraries.
+The type declarations there let you have nice editor support for existing libraries that Typescript would otherwise be unable to understand.

+3. npm and the `@types` namespace.

+npm is the package manager for Javascript.
+Definitely Typed publishes all its types as packages in `@types` namespace, so you can find the types for JQuery, for example, at `@types/jquery`.
+You can get editor support for JQuery by running
+`npm install --save-dev @types/jquery`.

+Note that at least (2) and (3) should be explained more in the text instead of separetly.
+(1) is mostly self-evident but needs some explanation for JSDoc probably.

 ## Add tsconfig

 I like to start with `tsc --init` and change the settings it gives you.